-- The Company had submitted its consolidated Zakat declarations for all years up to 2019 and paid zakat obligations accordingly.
-In the subsequent period, the Company submitted its consolidated Zakat declarations for the fiscal year 2020 and paid zakat obligations accordingly. - The Company had requested the Authority to finalize the Zakat position of the Company and issue the final Zakat assessments for the years 2012 and 2013.
-The Zakat assessments has not yet been issued. - On 26 August 2020 the Company has received the Zakat assessment from the General Authority for Zakat and Income Tax for the fiscal year 2014. with an amount of SR 678.6 thousand.
-The Company has submitted its objection to this assessment decision within the statutory time limit. - On 6 December 2020, the Company also received the Zakat assessment for the fiscal years from 2015 to 2018 with an amount of SR 64.4 million.
-The Company has submitted its objection to those assessment decisions within the statutory time limits.
-In the subsequent period, the Company reached a final settlement with the Authority regarding the claims of the fiscal years 2015 to 2018 against paying an amount of SR 5.27 million.
+- The Company had submitted its consolidated Zakat declarations for all years up to 2021 and paid zakat obligations accordingly. - The Company had requested the Authority to finalize the Zakat position of the Company and issue the final Zakat assessments for the years 2012 and 2013.
+The Zakat assessments has not yet been issued. - On 26 August 2020 the Company has received the Zakat assessment from the Zakat, Tax and Customs Authority for the fiscal year 2014 with an amount of SR 678.6 thousand.
+The Company has submitted its objection to those assessment decisions within the statutory time limits. - The company had made the final zakat assessment for the years from 2015 to 2018 during 2021.